fabric-testbed/Authz/policies/README.md

 1. Download the latest [authzforce-ce-core-pdp-cli-X.Y.Z](https://github.com/authzforce/core) and follow instructions
 1. Download the latest [configuration and example policy folder](https://github.com/authzforce/core/tree/develop/pdp-cli/src/test/resources/conformance/xacml-3.0-core/mandatory)
-1. Modify pdp.xml to (a) point to the policy XML file you are testing and make sure rootPolicyRef element URN matches that at the top of your policy
+1. Modify pdp.xml to (a) point to the policy XML file you are testing and (b) make sure rootPolicyRef element URN matches that at the top of your policy
 1. Execute as follows and observe the result:
 ```
 $ ./authzforce-ce-core-pdp-cli-14.0.1.jar pdp.xml <request path>/requestfile.xml